 The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rules of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs".
-We promote these values through our PSHE and RHE provision, but also through our school ethos and values as well as our relationships with each other and our wider curriculum.
+We promote these values through our PSHE and RHE provision and wider curriculum as well as through our whole school ethos which is strongly focused on the relationships we form with each other.

-As a school, we also have 7 learning animals that promote and teach positive behaviours whilst contributing to our commitment to promote British values.
+As a school, we also have 7 learning animals which promote and teach positive relational behaviours for learning whilst contributing to our commitment to promote British values.
 These are:

-· Active ant – promoting team work with all other members of our community and valuing the contribution and individuality of all team members
+Active ant – promoting team work by caring for and working with all other members of our community and valuing the contribution of each team member

 At Fairfield, we reinforce the fundamental British values in the following ways:

 Pupils' views, opinions and ideas are always listened to by adults in our school.
 School staff actively encourage children to listen to the ideas and opinions of one another and there is a clear ethos of this within each classroom.

 At the start of each year, children in each class work collaboratively to decide and agree on a set of class expectations in the form of a “class charter”.
 This is displayed creatively within the classroom and revisited at various points throughout the year.
 Children work as a class to ensure the charter is followed and analyse times together when it becomes tricky.

 As part of our behaviour system, classes earn class merits to work towards a class reward.
 Once they have earned this, the class share ideas and vote on their class reward, involving discussion and negotiation.